ol-th/pdf-img-convert.js/README.md

 var pdf2img = require('pdf-img-convert');
 ```

-The packages has 1 function - `convert`.
+The package has 1 function - `convert`.
 It accepts the following pdf formats as input:

 * URL of a PDF (e.g. www.example.com/a.pdf)